What is life insurance?

 How much does life insurance cost?

 The cost of life insurance will depend on the type of policy you purchase, as well as your age, gender, and health.
 In general, the younger and healthier you are, the less you’ll pay for life insurance.
-A healthy 35-year-old will pay, for example, less than $28 per month for a life insurance policy with a $500,000 death benefit payout and a duration of 20 years.
+A healthy 30-year-old will pay, for example, between $23 and $30 per month for a life insurance policy with a $500,000 payout and a duration of 20 years.

-Below you’ll find additional estimates for each of the main types of life insurance, although speaking with an agent can help you get personalized quotes for your specific profile and additional recommendations on how much coverage you need.
+Below you’ll find additional estimates for each of the main types of policies, although speaking with an agent can help you get personalized life insurance quotes for your specific profile and additional recommendations on how much coverage you need.

-Methodology: Why you can trust our life insurance quotes
+Methodology: Why you can trust our life insurance rates

 At Policygenius, our educational guides are written and fact-checked by licensed life insurance experts and reviewed by our Financial Review Council to ensure autonomy, expertise, and accuracy.
 Our rates are based on internal actuarial rate tables for ten life insurance carriers that offer policies through the Policygenius marketplace (AIG, Banner Life, Brighthouse, Lincoln Financial, MassMutual, Mutual of Omaha, Pacific Life, Protective, Prudential, and Transamerica), and the Policygenius Price Index, which uses real-time rate data from leading life insurance companies to determine pricing trends.
 The prices represent the average monthly life insurance premium for each sample customer profile (age, gender) and policy type (term or whole, and coverage amount) as of the date reflected on each table's methodology.
 Rates for those products may vary by state, and not all products are available in all states.
 Individual rates may vary, depending on age, gender, state, health profile, and other eligibility criteria.